 Even water will kill a person if that person drinks too much at one time.
-And, this is not about drowning, but, instead, voluntarily swallowing down too much water, too quickly.
+And this is not about drowning but voluntarily swallowing down too much water too quickly.

 Which Vitamins Should You Take?

 For example, pregnant women are at risk for iron deficiency and need more iron, while older men may be concerned about prostate health.
-There are multiple vitamin supplements tailored to men, women, and seniors, to name three specialized types.
+Multiple vitamin supplements are tailored to men, women, and seniors, to name three specialized types.